-- 1. Be sure that DisplayPort is your primary video input. - 2.
-Add a second monitor by connecting a DisplayPort cable between the DisplayPort OUT connector on the primary monitor and the DisplayPort connector on a secondary monitor.
+- 1. Be sure that USB Type-C is your primary video input. - 2.
+Add a second monitor by connecting a DisplayPort cable between the DisplayPort OUT port on the primary monitor and the DisplayPort IN port on a secondary monitor. - NOTE: Three of the four daisy-chained monitors need to have DisplayPort IN and OUT video ports.
+The last monitor in the chain needs only a DisplayPort IN video port.